Mountain Bike Tire

 Sidewall protection

 Aside from tread material, mountain bike tires need sidewall protection to avoid pinch flats.
 A punctured inner tube can leave you stranded and ruin your ride.
-To prevent pinch flats, a Tube Defender should protect your tires’ sidewalls.
+A Tube Defender should protect your tires’ sidewalls to prevent pinch flats.

-These protective inserts are made from closed-cell polyurethane foam and are a barrier between the inner tube and the tire.
+These protective inserts, made from closed-cell polyurethane foam, act as a barrier between the inner tube and the tire.

 They also prevent rim damage from hard impacts, preventing pinch flats.